marcinex7/tech-talk-examples/POST.md

 As described in documentation: *"A subsystem is some configurable part of Pants that can be used across multiple tasks and other parts of the system, including other subsystems"*

 Here, we are extending pants base class `PythonToolBase`, which is built in subsystem to create pex libraries with some dependencies.
-All we need to do, is provide a default **entry point** and default **requirements** as well as **scope** - a name to retieve this subsystem from pants context.
+All we need to do, is provide a default **entry point** and default **requirements** as well as **scope** - a name to retrieve this subsystem from pants context.

 `grpcio.py`:
 ```python